September 10

 What to Look For

 Since these are cast iron pieces, the heating performance is going to be about the same no matter how much you spend.
-However, as you go up in price, the enamel gets higher quality and can withstand more abuse without cracking, crazing, or chipping.
+However, as you go up in price, enamel gets higher quality and can withstand more abuse without cracking, crazing, or chipping.

 More expensive brands also tend to have brighter colors and more options, but as we said, the performance will be about the same.